-7.1 To ensure a high level of understanding of the risks of modern slavery and human trafficking in its supply chains and its business, the University intends to provide training to its staff.
+7.1 The Procurement Advisor is also undertaking additional training to obtain MCIPS "Chartered Status" to evidence commitment to ethical procurement and supply practice.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in its supply chains and its business, the University intends to provide training to other identified staff.
 It will also recommend that its business partners provide training to their staff and suppliers and providers.